 o Rodgers is perhaps best known for his four victories in the Boston Marathon, including three straight victories at Boston (1978-1980) and winning the New York City Marathon.

-The registration fee for the Bellin Run is now $35 per person through Thursday, June 8, when online registration ends.
-In-person registration at the Friday, June 9 expo in Astor Park is $40.
+The registration fee for the Bellin Run is now $30 per person through Friday, June 1, when it increases to $35.
+In-person registration at the Friday, June 8 expo in Astor Park is $40.